x49eightyk3/ECE884_DeepLearning/README.md

 ![image](https://user-images.githubusercontent.com/101994705/166611647-400faf09-4439-4246-a45d-631ec367f51f.png)

 From the data above our denoised files, shows improvement compared to the base noisy file data.
+81% of the data was improved or remained the same with only 19 percented having higher word error rates in comparison to the the noisy files.
+To further improve and increase word error rate additional investigations should be held to increase clarity of the original sentence or prevent distortion.

 Citations:
 1. Subramanian, Dhilip.
 “Speech to Text with wav2vec 2.0.”
 KDnuggets, 2 Mar.
 2021, https://www.kdnuggets.com/2021/03/speech-text-wav2vec.html.